Want to make a living outfitting?

 A business plan helps guide you through each stage of starting and managing your business.
 Even more importantly, it’s an important tool to use when you need to obtain funding or financing for your business.

 SBA.gov has all the resources you need to write your business plan.

 The best news?
 It doesn’t have to be complicated.
 Even a lean plan can be efficient when starting your outfitter business.

 Consider Outfitters School

-If you’re turning a love for hunting or fishing into a business, consider enrolling in an outfitting school before you get started.
+If you're turning a love for hunting or fishing into a business, consider enrolling in an outfitting school to start.

 Outfitting schools can teach you skills such as the fundamentals of working with animals (packing and shoeing horses and mules, for example), setting up camps, clearing trails, and other aspects of outfitting you might not have experienced yet.

 Gaining experience is just one benefit of attending a guide/ outfitting school, but there are other practical benefits, too: in the State of Montana, Outfitter License candidates can waive 30 of the 100 required days of experience if the candidate attends an approved guide school.

 Committing to an outfitter school — many schools have a 4-week curriculum — comes with another benefit:

 Ensuring this business is really for you.